EvangelosTikas/meta-learning-flame/README.md

-# Machine Learning / Deep Learning Project Structure
+# Meta-Flame (Under Construction)

-This GitHub repository provides a well-structured template for organizing your machine learning/Deep Learning (ML/DL) projects.
-A clear and organized project structure is essential for maintaining code readability, reproducibility, and collaboration among team members.
-Whether you're a seasoned ML/DL practitioner or just getting started, this project structure will help you keep your ML/DL projects organized and efficient.
+This GitHub repository provides a well-structured code repository for optimizing runs for Meta-Learning tasks.
+Its main focus is Computer-Vision (CV) tasks.
+You can utilize open-source datasets for running ML flows and connecting with API easily, with little code knowledge.
+Speed is key for a fast and efficient AI toolbox, and we provide a user-friendly tool for learning, optimization, research as well as enterprise sollutions.

 # Introduction

-Machine learning projects can quickly become complex and messy without a well-defined structure.
-This project template aims to address this issue by providing a consistent, organized, and extensible structure for your ML/DL projects.
+Meta learning projects can quickly become complex and messy without a well-defined structure.
+This project template aims to address this issue by providing a consistent, organized, and extensible structure as well as an easy-to-use template focus on fast-paced runs.
 With this structure, you can:

-* Easily manage datasets, models, and experiments.
+* Easily manage datasets, models, API requests, and experiments.
 * Keep track of dependencies using virtual environments.
 * Facilitate code collaboration among team members.
 * Maintain clear documentation and logs.